phuais/dispersion_plot/README.md

 depicting a distance from a particular source.
 For instance, lets think of points depicting stations in which a particular air pollutant is measured, at different distances from a pollutant source, such as a factory.
-The generated plot # situates the inputted points so that the distance from this point to the # center of the plot (the vector module) relate with the real distance between each point (e.g. a sampling station) and the source (e.g. a factory).
-One can also define # a particular variable (e.g. the concentration of the pollutant) in order to plot the points with a color range (also customizable).
+The generated plot situates the inputted points so that the distance from this point to the center of the plot (the module of the vector) relate with the real distance between each point (e.g. a sampling station) and the source (e.g. a factory).
+One can also define a particular variable (e.g. the concentration of the pollutant) in order to plot the points with a color range (also customizable).